Solomon Grundy (character): Powers and abilities

 Solomon Grundy has superhuman strength and stamina.
-His strength has varied greatly through the years; for instance, in the Long Halloween story arc, Batman beat Grundy, while at various points his strength is roughly on par with Superman's.
+His strength is roughly on par with Kryptonians in some adaptations.
 He is virtually indestructible and immortal thanks to the elemental energy that imbues his form with pseudo-life.
 He is nearly invulnerable to physical, magical, and energy attacks and he is not affected by fire or low temperatures.
 He has proven highly resistant to the effects of the original Green Lantern's power ring (which is attributed to his part-plant essence; originally because he had absorbed plant matter from the swamp, and later because he was a partial "plant elemental" like Swamp Thing).

 Grundy possesses a healing factor.
 While he has occasionally been destroyed, he has always returned to life sooner or later, though often with different personalities and powers.

 Other versions

-Anti-Matter Earth Post-Crisis version

-Solomon Grundy had a counterpart on the Crime Syndicate of America's Earth called Sir Solomon Grundy who was a member of Quizmaster's Justice Underground.
-Sir Solomon Grundy is a distinguished, poised mountain of a man.
-During an aerial bombardment of Dover, he is blasted to life out of the rock from the white cliffs.
-Sir Solomon appears to be identical in physical appearance to the mainstream Solomon Grundy with the exception of a trimmed mustache and a small goatee.
-In keeping with his educated personality, Sir Solomon dresses himself as a 19th-century Englishman would, and speaks accordingly.
-His super strength and invulnerability made him a formidable hero, until Ultraman renders him inert on a Saturday.

 Amalgam Comics

-The Skulk is a hero of the Amalgam Universe.
-He is an amalgamation of Solomon Grundy and Hulk.
+The Skulk, an amalgamation of Solomon Grundy and the Marvel Comics character the Hulk, appears in the Amalgam Comics universe.

-Bruce Banner was a scientist working with gamma rays.
-He was testing his gamma bomb out in the desert, but a tall figure walked out into the testing area.
-When Banner went out see who it was, the man turned out to be Solomon Grundy.
-The bomb went off fusing Grundy and Banner together.
-When Banner gets angry, he becomes Grundy.
-The creature chose a new name calling itself Skulk.